Dutch oven turkey breast braised with apples in a creamy sauce, a delicious alternative to a whole Thanksgiving turkey.

 - Apples: I used two sorts of apples: Granny Smith and Jonagold.
 After trying both, I recommend Granny Smith because they hold their shape much better.

-- Spices: Cinnamon and sugar: might sound unusual, but it really works; you will love the flavor.
+- Spices: Cinnamon and sugar; it might sound unusual, but it really works; you will love the flavor.
+You will also need fine sea salt and ground black pepper.

-- Curry powder: I used a mild yellow curry powder, very flavorful but not hot at all.
-If using hot curry powder, adjust the amount according to taste.
+- Curry powder: I used a mild yellow curry powder, which is very flavorful but not hot at all.
+If you use hot curry powder, adjust the amount according to taste.

 How to cook turkey breast in the Dutch oven?

-This recipe is so easy and requires so little actual work you will keep coming back to it.
-It is not only suitable for Thanksgiving, Christmas, or other festive meals but also a regular meal on a Sunday or any day of the week.
+This recipe is so easy and requires so little actual work that you will keep coming back to it.
+It is suitable for Thanksgiving, Christmas, or other festive meals as well as a regular meal on Sunday or any day of the week.
 It is just that easy to make.

-- Season the breast: Pat dry with kitchen paper.
-Mix curry, cinnamon, sugar, salt, and pepper.
+- Season the breast: Pat dry with paper towels.
+In a small bowl, mix curry, cinnamon, sugar, salt, and pepper.
 Rub the meat with this mixture.

 - Sear on all sides, about 3 minutes per side.
 If the breast is rather higher than flat, it will have more than only two sides to brown; I had to turn mine on four sides.